-- Charges for service visits over benefit limits.
-For example, the annual benefit limit for physical therapy is 80 visits.
-Costs for more than 80 visits are not covered by the plan, and do not count toward your medical deductible. - Charges for services over benefit maximums.
-Charges over this amount do not apply to your medical deductible. - Out-of-network provider charges above the allowed amount (see the "Sample payments to different provider types" section). - Prescription drug costs (see the "What you pay for prescription drugs" section for more information).

-- Services that are exempt from the medical deductible, even if you had out-of-pocket costs.
-For example, covered preventive care received from an out-of-network provider.

-- Services you pay for that are not covered by the plan (see the "What the plan does not cover" section).

-- · Your emergency room copay.

-- · Your inpatient hospital copay.

-- Your chiropractor copay.

-- · Your acupuncture copay.

-- Your massage therapy copay.
+- Charges for services that exceed the benefit limit. - · Charges that exceed the maximum dollar limit. - Out-of-network provider charges above the allowed amount (see the "Sample payments to different provider network status" section). - Prescription drug costs (see the "What you pay for prescription drugs" section for more information). - Services that are not subject to your medical deductible, even if you had out-of-pocket costs.
+For example, covered preventive care services received from an out-of-network provider. - Services you pay for that are not covered by the plan (see the "What the plan does not cover" section). - Your emergency room copay. - Your inpatient hospital copay. - Your chiropractor copay. - Your acupuncture copay. - Your massage therapy copay.